 So, how do you know whether a misconfiguration is going to put you at risk?
 And how do you identify where your gaps are?
 In this post, we’ll walk through the four signs of a critical misconfiguration, how to spot one, and how you can fix it — fast.
 Read more “What Makes a Misconfiguration Critical?
 AWS Security Tips”

 We believe Threat Stack’s cloud security approach is validated by

 inclusion in Gartner’s “Market Guide for Cloud Workload Protection Platforms” Report

-At Threat Stack we are continuously enhancing the Cloud Security Platform® to improve your ability to identify and respond to threats.
+At Threat Stack we are continuously enhancing our intrusion detection platform to improve your ability to identify and respond to threats.
 We have just added an “Alert Trends” view that lets you quickly and easily see spikes in alerts, enabling faster detection of anomalous behaviors.
 Read more “Threat Stack Introduces Alert Trends”